jchack1/random-number-array/README.md

 When the length of `inOrder` is 0, we know we have removed all its elements and `randomOrder` can be returned.

 To ensure this all goes smoothly, before creating `inOrder`, `num` is checked to confirm that it is a number and that it is not negative.
 Otherwise, unexpected results can occur which may not even throw an error.
 If the check fails, an error is thrown.

+## Running the code

+While in the root directory, run the command `npm start` to run the index.js file.